 Example

 This example creates a DSM from an IKONOS stereo dataset.
-The files used in this example are available from our ENVI Tutorials web page in the IKONOS Stereo directory.
-Download the files Hobart*.* to your local drive, then update the code example to point to the correct path.
+The source files are available from our ENVI Tutorials web page.
+Click the IKONOS Stereo link to download the .zip file to your machine, then unzip the files.
+The files you will use in this example are the Hobart*.* files.
+Update the file references in the example with the correct locations.

 ; Start the application